Ma10as00/etude-08-rational-thinking/README.md

 We added some helping methods for scaling fractions, and moving the "whole ones" into/out of the fraction, since these are operations that is performed in almost every arithmetic operation with rationals.

+## Running program

+To run the main file, testing all the operators on Integers and Rationals that you give as input, write ".\main" in the terminal, while being in the right directory (...\etude-08-rational-thinking\Rationals).